Important Updates for Our Patients

 Locations and Hours:

-- Inpatient visitation hours for adult patients are from 10:00 am to 6:00 pm daily.
-During this timeframe, two adult visitors are permitted each day for a maximum stay of four hours per day.
+- Inpatient visitation hours for adult patients are from 10:00 am to 9:00 pm daily.
+During this timeframe, up to two adult visitors are permitted each day.

 - One visitor is permitted for Emergency Room (ER) patients for a maximum of two hours of visitation per day.
 ERs may limit visitors to ensure staff and patient safety.